 While there is no one right way to raise a child, as a parent, you want to do what’s best.
 And nowadays, with the volume of information available, it can be hard to decipher what’s true, what’s false, what’s essential and what’s not.

-Dr. Jason Prostrollo, a pediatrician at North Memorial Health, believes it doesn’t need to be so complicated — and that it really comes down to a handful of best practices.
+Dr. Jason Prostrollo, a pediatrician, believes it doesn’t need to be so complicated — and that it really comes down to a handful of best practices.
 He gave us his advice on the six main areas he feels parents should focus on in order to raise healthy children.

 1. Develop a strong relationship with your primary care provider.

 This includes making sure you bring your child in for regular check-ups.
 Under the age of 3, there are many, many well-child visits recommended to ensure the doctor can catch any developmental delays, growth or nutrition issues, safety concerns or anything else that could impact your child’s overall development.
 Children are then advised to come in yearly after age 3.